Miami Brachial Plexus Attorney

 - Erb’s Palsy

 Erb’s palsy is a brachial plexus injury where the nerves in the upper arm are damaged.
 This damage is commonly referred to as a “rupture” of the nerve.
-Symptoms of Erb’s palsy include full or partial paralysis, loss of regular motor functions, and lowered grip strength in the wounded arm.
-As the rupture of nerves is a more severe injury, it requires a newborn be treated by one of the following methods: medication, surgery, physical therapy, and rubbing of the injured arm.
+Symptoms of Erb’s palsy include full or partial paralysis, loss of normal motor functions, and lowered grip strength in the wounded arm.
+As the rupture of nerves is a more severe injury, it requires a newborn to be treated by one of the following methods: medication, surgery, physical therapy, and rubbing of the injured arm.

 - Klumpke’s Palsy

 Klumpke’s palsy is brachial plexus injury where the nerves of the lower part of brachial plexus rupture.
 When this happens, infants may show symptoms in any of the following ways: numbness, miosis, and a claw-like appearance of the hand.
 It is possible this will clear up on its own; however, medication and surgery may be required in severe cases.